Understanding our existential fear is the key to moving beyond it.

 Unfortunately, our culture is the source of many troubles and stress.
 Instead of providing a safety net, our society exacerbates inequity.
-As the divide between the rich and the rest of humanity gets greater, so do daily life pressures.
+As the divide between the rich and the rest of humanity, the pressures of life get greater.
 Many individuals have multiple jobs, and people lose their savings and homes to pay for necessary healthcare.
 Children go hungry in the world’s most developed countries, while billionaires get to buy a new yacht.

 This situation affects the Empath to the greatest extent.
 These are people with a gift of being sensitive to others’ physical and spiritual energies.
 They must learn proper coping mechanisms.
 Otherwise, they are subject to the moods and negative emotions of others.

 Yet, this experience can also be a doorway if we learn the key to opening the lock.

 “There can be no rebirth without a dark night of the soul, a total annihilation of all that you believed in and thought that you were.” ― Pir Vilayat Inayat Khan

 When you recognize you are going through this experience, make it a time of self-discovery.
 Instead of cowering, confront it.
 Don’t take the easy way out and apply counterfeit beliefs.

 Yes, religion has its contribution to this experience.
 That’s because the most “popular religions” take advantage of your fear and insecurities.
 Instead of providing tools to explore our existential fear of death, it sells the Afterlife.
 The Afterlife is a counterfeit that substitutes one fear for another.
 Now you worry about obtaining your afterlife benefits.